 Taking classes with Valencia Online

-Valencia provides students the opportunity to take college-credit courses through several methods of instructional delivery including: online, hybrid and Web-enhanced learning.
-Such courses are equivalent to on-campus sections of the same course in terms of objectives, competencies, content, credit and transferability.
+Valencia provides students the opportunity to take college-credit courses through several modes of instructional delivery including: online, mixed-mode and face-to-face.
+Online and mixed-mode courses are equivalent to on-campus sections of the same course in terms of objectives, competencies, content, credit and transferability.

 Students participating in course work through Valencia Online may use all on-campus services as well as the Web-based services through the Valencia Web site and Atlas, including the LifeMap Tools for career and education planning.
 Through Atlas, Valencia provides each enrolled student with an official e-mail account, which should be checked every day.
 For more information, visit atlas.valenciacollege.edu.

 Students enrolled in online courses should carefully read instructions from faculty and in course syllabi for additional instructions on communicating throughout the course.
-Students enrolled in online courses will have a separate class e-mail in Blackboard.
+Students enrolled in online courses will have a separate class e-mail in Canvas, the college course management system.
 This email should be checked frequently to stay on top of course communications and assignments.

-Online, hybrid/blended, and some Web-enhanced/facilitated courses are delivered in a primarily text-based environment; therefore, reasonably good reading and writing skills are critical to adequate course participation.
+Online and mixed-mode courses may be delivered in a primarily text-based environment; therefore, reasonably good reading and writing skills are critical to adequate course participation.
 Additionally, research has shown that students who are highly self-directed and manage their time well are more likely to succeed using these delivery methods.
 Online courses can be time intensive.
 Varying keyboard skill rates can impact the amount of time students spend completing course work online.
 It is recommended that students carefully evaluate their readiness and abilities in these areas before selecting distance learning courses.
 Resources to assist students in determining readiness for online courses may be found at valenciacollege.edu/oit/learning-technology-services/student-resources.

 Due to state and federal regulations, Valencia requires all students registered in an online course to provide an active and valid mailing address in the State of Florida.
 If you do not have an active and valid physical mailing address in Florida (not a post office box), you will be dropped from the online course in which you are enrolled.
 You do not need to be a Florida resident for tuition purposes to register for online courses, but the active mailing address in your Valencia student record must be in the State of Florida.

-Valencia is a leader in the use of alternative delivery in instruction.
+Valencia is a leader in the use of distance learning in instruction.
 Students should be advised that any course may require use of a computer, computer labs, email, the World Wide Web, or other digital resources and support software, and these requirements are not necessarily in the course schedule.

 |Type of Course||Description|

-Students should be advised that any course may require use of a computer, computer labs, e-mail, the World Wide Web, or other digital resources and support software, and these requirements are not necessarily in the course schedule.
+Students should be advised that any course may require use of a computer, computer labs, e-mail, the Internet, or other digital resources and support software, and these requirements are not necessarily in the course schedule.
+Additional costs may be associated with off-site proctoring.

 Proctored testing may be required.